TheComputerInside/CVEsearchbot.py/README.md

 # CVEsearchbot.py
-A bot that searches for CVEs, metasploit entries, and shodan.
+A bot that searches CVEs, metasploit entries, and shodan.